Should I Sue My Doctor or Hospital? Advice from IL Medical Malpractice Lawyers

-Doctors, nurses and other caregivers are bound by the law to offer a patient medical treatment which a "reasonably careful" doctor/nurse would give, under similar circumstances.
-If injury results from their failure to do so, they can be held liable for the damage caused.
-Let's look at some examples.
+Doctors, nurses and other caregivers are bound by the law to offer a patient medical treatment, which a "reasonably careful" doctor/nurse would give, under similar circumstances.
+If injury results from their failure to do so, they can be held liable for the damage caused based on medical malpractice law.
+If you're considering a medical malpractice lawsuit, it's important to understand your legal rights, let's look at some examples.

 Case 1: You are in the hospital, having had knee surgery 2 days ago.
 You're in pain, and while your surgeon is examining you, you ask for pain medication.
 He answers, "grow up.
 Don't be a baby.
 I've had 75 yr old patients handle their pain better than you."
 Do you have a case because the doctor is offensive?